Les Cseh – ASAP Checks

 This is good news for consumers and businesses.
-Many don’t think of ordering new checks until they discover they’ve used their last one.
-At those times it’s a life-saver to turn to ASAP Checks to quickly ship the checks you need.
+Many don't think of ordering new checks until they discover they've used their last one.
+At those times, it's a life-saver to turn to ASAP Checks to quickly ship the checks you need.

 How does ASAP provide such great value?
 They use modern digital printing with all its ease and big cost savings for small runs.
-Most other check printers, including the ones banks use, are stuck with old-fashioned offset printing that requires hard to find skilled operators and lots of overhead.
+Most other check printers, including the ones banks use, are stuck with old-fashioned offset printing that requires hard-to-find skilled operators and lots of overhead.

 Customer service is outstanding and perhaps the best in the business.
 When you call ASAP, a live person in the office answers the phone.
 Chat on their site is also answered quickly.
 Email is answered within one hour.
 The real person you talk to at ASAP is friendly, knowledgeable, and helpful.
-Questions are answered and any problems are quickly remedied.
+Questions are answered, and any problems are quickly remedied.

 Most other printers force you to talk to offshore agents that can be difficult to understand and email that takes days to receive a reply.

-ASAP is famous for their 100% Satisfaction Guarantee.
-If you aren’t happy with your checks, simply return them for a no-hassle refund.
+ASAP is famous for its 100% Satisfaction Guarantee.
+If you aren't happy with your checks, simply return them for a no-hassle refund.
 They also guarantee their price will be the lowest among major check printers.

 For bank quality checks without bank prices and 24-hour shipping, bookmark www.ASAPChecks.com.
 Got questions?
 Give them a call at 1-888-85-CHECK (1-888-852-4325).
 You won't have to wait for someone to answer the phone.